Spotify and Dropbox are two big tech players (which we use. A lot!) that are going public at multi-billion dollar valuations. Great news, right?

 Planning is Key

 Filing for an IPO takes a lot of planning on the company’s side.
 It’s a huge step in the company’s life that has a major financial impact.
-Similarly, employees should properly prepare for this day and make sure they make the best of the options and shares they’ve earned over their time with the company.
+Similarly, employees should properly prepare for this day and make sure they make the most of the options and shares they’ve earned over their time with the company.
 Planning ahead and making the right decisions at the right time can make a big difference on how much money ends up in your pocket.

 Although an IPO can many times deliver the optimal result for employees, it’s not the most frequent exit scenario.
 Most exits occur when a company is acquired by another company using cash, stock or a mix of both.
 We will cover these scenarios in later posts.